-- Outside air must be installed see "Outside Air Requirements" on page 9 - The appliance must be bolted to the floor (The optional pedestal provides the equipment needed to do this - see "Pedestal Installation" on page 38) - The appliance must be grounded to the chassis of the mobile home (some states do not require this - check with local building officials) - The appliance must not be located in the bedroom of a mobile home (some states do not require this - check with local building officials) - Chimney connector and chimney must be one of the following types:
+- Outside air must be installed see "Outside Air Requirements" on page 9 - The appliance must be bolted to the floor (The optional pedestal provides the equipment needed to do this - see "Pedestal Installation" on page 33) - The appliance must be grounded to the chassis of the mobile home (some states do not require this - check with local building officials) - The appliance must not be located in the bedroom of a mobile home (some states do not require this - check with local building officials) - Chimney connector and chimney must be one of the following types:

 - DURAVENT model DVL with DURA-PLUS chimney

 SECURITY model DP with SECURITY model ASHT or S2100 chimney

 Metalfab model DW connector with TG chimney

-- AMERI-TEC model DCC with model HS chimney - Standard Masonry Chimney with any one of the above listed connectors I.C.C.
-Excel 103HT Chimney with Ultrablack HP Double-Wall connector
+- AMERI-TEC model DCC with model HS chimney

+- Standard Masonry Chimney with any one of the above listed connectors

-NOTE: Some reduced clearance connectors may not connect directly to the flue collar.
+NOTE: Reduced clearance connectors can not connect directly to the flue collar.
 Make sure to order an appliance adapter for the brand of connector being used.